Garden Wildlife Health

 Wildlife diseases can cause population declines and even local species extinctions.
 They are a welfare concern (especially if they are caused, or exacerbated, by human activities) and some wildlife diseases can impact public health.
 It is important, therefore, that we monitor trends in wildlife diseases to identify their impact, underlying causes and to identify new and emerging threats (e.g. finch trichomonosis).
 Every report submitted by the public contributes to a national database of wildlife disease incidents.
 Every sample submitted is examined and then archived into one of the largest wildlife tissue banks in the world.
 These are invaluable resources that provide a solid grounding to study and safeguard the health of British wildlife.
 We also create reports that inform government and NGO policies on conservation management and we liaise with the relevant agencies when a possible domestic animal or human health threat from wildlife is identified.

 More information on the project, including information on wildlife diseases and best practice advice, can be found on the project website (www.gardenwildlifehealth.org).
-Garden Wildlife Health (GWH) is is funded by the Esmée Fairbairn Foundation, the Department for Environment, Food and Rural Affairs (DEFRA) and the project Partners.
+Current funding for the GWH comes in part from Defra, the Welsh Government and the Animal and Plant Agency (APHA) Diseases of Wildlife Scheme (DoWS); and from the Esmée Fairbairn Foundation and the Universities Federation for Animal Welfare.